vechain/thor/docs/maindb-v4-migration.md

 If you installed the `thor` CLI from the source, you can follow the steps below.

-- Assuming you started the following command:
+- Assuming you started the old version of the node with following command:

 ```html
 /previous/executable/thor --network main <your-additional-flags>